IngridAtMicrosoft/DocsContent/singlesource/ams/drm-delete-content-key-policy-how-to.md

 ---
-title: Upload content to an asset CLI
+title: Delete a content key policy
-description: The Azure CLI script in this topic shows how to create a Media Services Asset to upload content to.
+description: This article shows how to delete a content key policy.
 services: media-services
 author: IngridAtMicrosoft
 manager: femila